 But, let’s say that your fall was partially your fault (again, you should avoid making these types of assumptions).
 Then what?
 Under Florida’s “pure comparative negligence” law, you are still entitled to seek partial compensation for your injury-related losses.

 If you were injured in a fall and the property owner claims that they had no idea that the dangerous condition existed, our attorneys will potentially have a number of ways to prove your claim for compensation.
 One option that is available in many cases is to use surveillance video.
 If we can show that the business owner had evidence of the hazard on tape, this will provide strong support for your claim for compensation.

 For non-fatal slip, trip, and fall accidents, the general rule is that you have four years to file a claim for financial compensation.
 However, it is important to conduct an investigation as soon as possible; and to give yourself the best chance to secure maximum compensation, you should speak with an attorney right away.

-If you have been injured in a fall in Volusia or Flagler County, you can contact us 24/7 to schedule a free, no-obligation consultation.
-To find out if you are entitled to financial compensation for your slip-and-fall or trip-and-fall accident, please call (386) 788-7700 or tell us what happened online now.
+If you have been injured in a fall in Volusia, Flagler, or Seminole County you can contact us 24/7 to schedule a free, no-obligation consultation.
+To find out if you are entitled to financial compensation for your slip and fall or trip and fall accident, please call (386) 788-7700 or tell us what happened online now.